-TL;DR – When using a credit card, you need to know your limitations and how to properly use it.
+TL;DR – When using a credit card, you need to know your limitations and how to use it properly.
 It is not free money, so you need to pay your bills in full and on time.

-One of my favorite authors regarding personal finance is Dave Ramsey, and one of his usual advice is to avoid this “plastic” at all costs.
+One of my favorite authors regarding personal finance is Dave Ramsey, and one of his usual pieces of advice is to avoid using credit cards at all costs.

 He also often repeat this beautifully summarized quote to the culture of consumerism.
 “We buy things we don’t need, with the money we don’t have, to impress the people we don’t even like.”

 In his radio show, he often shares stories of people who got deep into consumer debt, which caused serious problems in their personal life, work, and relationships.